Where and When will I play / practice?

 In all leagues winning is very important, teams must always try to win, but in the House League it may not be the most important thing.
 Instead a high emphasis is placed on participation.

-To take Under 11 as an example.
-U11 players for the 2005 season must have been under 11 years of age on Dec 31'st 2004.
-To put that another way their 11'th birthday falls some time in 2005, so their date of birth was some time in 1994.
-Similarly U16 means under 16 years of age on Dec 31'st 2004, hence their 16'th birthday is some time in 2005.
-Or you can use the next section to let the computer to do the math.
+Take Under 10 as an example.
+U10 players for the 2017 season must have been under 10 years of age on Dec 31st 2016.
+To put that another way their 10th birthday falls some time in 2017, so their date of birth is some time in 2007.
+Or turning 10 in 2017.

 In many cases players 1 or 2 years younger can also play.
 For example if we field U12 and U14 teams, but no U13 team, then we would encourage players who will be 13 sometime this year to apply for the U14 team.